|Nutrition Facts (per serving)|

 12 whole black peppercorns

-- Sea salt (Halen Mons Welsh salt if you can get it)
+Sea salt, Halen Mons Welsh salt if possible

 Ask your butcher if the ham needs soaking, as some no longer do.
 If it does, place into a large stockpot and cover with cold water.
 Bring to a gentle boil and simmer for 5 minutes.
 Drain the ham and rinse under cold running water until cooled.

 Rinse out the stock pan, place the ham into the pan, cover with the cider and enough water to cover.
 Add the parsley stalks, bay leaves and peppercorns.
 Bring to a boil, lower the heat and simmer for an hour.